 All of our day surgeries are fully accredited against National Safety and Quality Health Services Standards and ISO 9001, with an on-site Director of Nursing to lead the clinical support team.

-We achieve this by implementing quality management systems that meet the requirements of the internationally recognised ISO 9001:2015 standards, as well as the Australian National Safety and Quality Health Standards in our day surgeries.
+This is achieved by implementing robust quality management systems that meet the requirements of the internationally recognised ISO 9001 Quality Management System, as well as the Australian Commission on Quality and Safety in Health Care National Safety and Quality Health Service (NSQHS) Standards (in our day surgeries).

 Accreditation to these standards involves: